SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 4: Application Insights.md

     <img src="images/vs.jpg"/>

-3. If this is the first time you are opening Visual Studio please log in or create an account and log in.
+3. If this is the first time you are opening Visual Studio please log in again.

 4. Select Web